brigadecore/brigade/docs/javascript.md

 - `type`: The event type (e.g. `push`)
 - `provider`: The entity that caused the event (`github`)
 - `commit`: The commit ID that this script should operate on.
-- `repo`: The repository, which is an object: `{name: "org/name", cloneURL: "https://...", sshKey: "keydata"}`
-- `kubernetes`: An object: `{namespace: "default"}`
-- `env`: A dictionary of environment data that was provided for this project
 - `payload`: The object received from the event trigger.
 For GitHub requests, its the data we get from GitHub.